In Short: Forecast SEO REVENUE Potential & Not Just Traffic Volume

-- Take your potential traffic number and multiply it by the conversion rate, lead to sale rate and revenue per sale.
+Take your potential traffic number and multiply it by the conversion rate, lead to sale rate and revenue per sale.
 This will provide you with a realistic potential SEO Return on Investment and a solid number you can show your boss or client.

 Organic Traffic Estimator: An SEO Forecasting Process

 Process for attempting to evaluate traffic potential , I have taken the following, general approach:

 I identify current device% breakout between mobile and desktop via analytics data

 desktop/mobile search volume from your tool of choice (e.g. SEMrush, Ahrefs, etc.)